c0pperdragon/EV3Basic/README.md

 ### Installation

 1. Download and install Microsoft Small Basic from http://smallbasic.com/ (requires Microsoft Windows)
-2. Get the ev3extension.zip from the current release.
+2. Download EV3BasicInstaller.msi from the current release and install the program into the same folder as Small Basic.
-3. Find the path where Small Basic was installed and extract the file ev3extension.zip to it (this should create a lib/ folder)

 ### Using Small Basic